 5.1 Findings from the Survey

-The survey questions were completed by a minimum of 363 and a maximum number of 367 students, since some completing skipped questions.
-Those completing were either students at the University of Suffolk or the University of Surrey.
+The survey questions were completed by 367 students although 4 did not complete all the questions.
 Q1 was answered by the lowest number of 363; whereas Q2, Q6 and Q14 were completed by all 367.
 In addition to the 363-367 student who completed most of the 18 questions in the survey, there were a number of unusable submissions, which have not been included in this analysis of the data collected.

-It is believed approximately 60% of respondents were from the University of Suffolk with 40% from the University of Surrey.
-For the University of Suffolk, this equates to approximately 219 students completing the survey.
-When compared to the total student body of the University (ie approximately 5000 students), these 219 students responding represent 4.38% of all University of Suffolk students.
+58% of respondents were from the University of Suffolk with 42% from the University of Surrey.
+For the University of Suffolk, this equates to approximately 214 students completing the survey.
+When compared to the total student body of the University (ie approximately 5000 students), these 214 students represent 4.38% of all University of Suffolk students.
+The percentage was lower for the University of Surrey and was approximately 153 students, representing 1.30% (i.e. of approximately 11,500 undergraduates).

-The survey was completed anonymously, though students were asked to declare the disciplinary cluster to which they belonged or within which they were studying.
+The survey was completed anonymously, though students were asked to declare the disciplinary cluster that they identified most closely to and within which they were studying.
 In terms of association to a particular disciplinary cluster, the split of the 363 respondents to this question was:

 37% were studying in Health-related areas (135 students);